watson-developer-cloud/discovery-components/packages/discovery-react-components/src/components/StructuredQuery/__stories__/default.md

 #### Overview

 The `StructuredQuery` component will provide the ability to visually build structured queries against your project.
-Full functionality will be added in the future.